Volodymyr-Petrunin/University-CMS/README.md

 # University-CMS

 This project is about the university class schedule.
+You can look UML-diagram in directory `docs.`

 All data for the database is generated from resources.
 For example, lessons, students and teachers.